ipipeline/global-gh-actions-pr-description-linter/README.md

 Note: There is nothing to prevent anyone checking the boxes but it is designed to be checked by the author(s) and reviewer(s)

 ## Branch Protection Rules
-Once the GitHub Action has been setup and has been used, protect the main/master branch by requesting a status check on the job called "A job to check the PR description" to ensure merging is preventing if actions are required:
+Once the GitHub Action has been setup and has been used, protect the main/master branch by requesting a status check on the job called "Validate all details have been completed on the pull request description" to ensure merging is preventing if actions are required:

 ![image](https://user-images.githubusercontent.com/5638263/121352180-7d1d2600-c924-11eb-98dd-0ef44530f865.png)